evaliu2002/PetMyDog/README.md

 ### Layout of the repository

-All of the code will be contained in the main directory.
+All the code will be contained in the main directory.
 The main directory is divided into front and back end code, each in a sub directory.
 We will have our weekly reports in the Weekly Reports directory, which we will update every week to report our progress and action items.